 The Bachelor’s Degree Programme in Early Childhood Teacher Education aims at educating education experts in early childhood, which, in the Finnish context, comprises education, teaching and care to support every child’s wellbeing, balanced development, and learning.

-The programme consists of studies in educational sciences, practical training and studies that provide pedagogical skills required for positions in early education and pre-school education in different domains including arts, crafts and physical education.
-The students may choose optional and minor studies that deepen their knowledge in various subjects.
+The programme consists of studies in educational science, practical training and studies that provide pedagogical skills required for positions in early childhood education and pre-school education in different domains including arts, crafts and physical education.
+The student may choose optional and minor studies that deepen his/her knowledge in various subjects.

 Programme in Brief

-The 180-credit Bachelor’s Degree Programme in Early Childhood Teacher Education degree will be completed in three years.
+The 180-credit Bachelor’s Degree Programme in Early Childhood Teacher Education will be completed in three years.

 Programme includes the following studies: